 Rotate to North

-Landsat has less frequent imagery, but with slightly higher resolution than MODIS.
+Landsat has less frequent imagery (8 day revisit interval), but with higher resolution (30m) than MODIS.

 Sentinel Hub Playground provides an elegant interface to view Landsat imagery, as well as MODIS and Sentinel.
 Unfortunately, the MODIS resolution is not as high as provided by NASA Worldview, and Sentinel not as high as via EO Browser (see below).